What are the alternatives for an LMS?

 - 1:1 Coaching

-The gamification tool is a key feature since it engages students in the tasks and makes it more interactive.
+The gamification tool on myQuest’s online learning platform is a key feature since it engages students in their tasks and course content, which makes it more interactive.
 With every game, students get points and can redeem them for a prize.
-The majority of learners want eLearning to be more game-based -- “80 percent of students claimed that eLearning would be more productive if it were more game-oriented.”
+The majority of learners want eLearning training programs to be more game-based -- “80 percent of students claimed that eLearning would be more productive if it were more game-oriented.”